amsolenberg/homeAutomation/README.md

 docker compose up -d
 ```

+---

-### Customization
+## Usage & Customization

--   Add new automation logic under `automations/`
--   Use `cronSchedule()` for daily/weekly time-based tasks
--   Use `enforceStateDuringRange()` to keep devices on/off between certain hours
--   Add motion lights using `setupMotionLightAutomation()` in `light_control.js`
+-   Add motion light automations with `setupMotionLightAutomation()`
+-   Enforce device on/off windows using `enforceStateDuringRange()`
+-   Schedule services with `cronScheduleService()` or `cronScheduleFn()`
--   Send NTFY messages via `ntfy(channel, message, title, priority, tags)`
+-   Push alerts via `ntfy({ channel, message, title, priority, tags })`
+-   Register response handlers via `onAction('ACTION_NAME', handlerFn)`

+---

-### Example Automations
+## Example Automations

--   Turn on bedroom lights when motion is detected, then turn off after 5 minutes of inactivity.
+-   🔆 Bedroom lights turn on at night when motion is detected, dimmed to time-appropriate brightness.
--   Keep turtle tank lights on between 8:00–20:00, automatically turning them back on if someone turns them off.
+-   🐢 Turtle tank lights stay on from 8:00–20:00, enforced even if turned off manually.
--   Notify if the bedroom door is left open while the portable AC is on.
+-   🌡️ Sends a prompt asking if the portable AC should run, then controls it based on time, override switches, and door state.
+-   📬 Detects when mail is delivered or collected, and resets flags at 04:00 daily.
+-   🔒 Locks the front door automatically 30 seconds after it closes, with NTFY alerts on lock state changes.

+---

-### License
+## License

 MIT

+---

-### Author
+## Author

 Aaron Solenberg